sasdallas/reduceOS/README.md

 A small, lightweight OS coded in C and Assembly.

 ## NOVEMBER UPDATE
-### I'm likely going to push a small branch where the current ASM kernel & loader will go very soon.
-PLEASE NOTE: This is not the final loader or code!
-Just the in progress builds.
+### A branch has been pushed with new code!
-### Another note: Linux support is being worked on a little more with the help of StackOverflow.
-Should be done soon.
+### Linux support has been confirmed thanks to StackOverflow(question link in branch credits)

 ## OCTOBER UPDATE
 ### Good news!
 The new kernel being developed has received linux compatibility with a custom bootloader!